aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Fadeletter.md

 Fade letter is a font effect that will have every letter initially render fully transparent, but slowly fade into their target color.

-This font effect only works in [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md) and doing this command in that rendering method will effectively do nothing.
+This font effect only works in [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md) and doing this command in that rendering method will effectively do nothing.